Why do beer and pubs matter?

 Glass half full

-The beer duty escalator (2008-2013) meant beer tax automatically increased by 2% above inflation every year.
+The beer duty escalator (2008-2013) meant beer tax increased by a staggering 42%.
 This caused immense damage to the sector and squeezed the pockets of ordinary people.

 Beer duty is particularly regressive, hitting those on lowest incomes the hardest.